pinax-network/supported-networks/README.md

 ## Setup

 - install `bun`: https://bun.sh/
+- `git clone` the repository
 - install dependencies `bun install --no-save`
+- rename `.env.example` to `.env`
-- get your free [Studio API key](https://thegraph.com/studio/apikeys/) and set it in the `.env` file - we will need it to run a few queries to do some network validation
+- [optional] get your free [Studio API key](https://thegraph.com/studio/apikeys/) and set it in the `.env` file - we will need it to run a few queries to do some network validation

 ## Scripts usage